Thailand Food Guide – How to Eat and Order Like a Local Thai

 Thai style hot and sour soup with shrimp…

-COST: 60B at a hawker stand using carnation milk instead of real coconut milk.
+COST: 60B at a hawker stand using carnation milk.
+Sit-in restaurants charge around 250B

-Here’s the Thai version of Chinese hot and sour soup, although Thailand has many variations on hot and sour soup, Tom Yum Gung is the most well known throughout the world.
+Here’s the Thai version of Chinese hot and sour soup, although Thailand has many variations of hot and sour soup, Tom Yum Gung is the most well-known.

-Coconut milk is also a common ingredient.
-But today, coconut milk is more expensive so small Thai hawker stands won’t use it as an ingredient.
+Coconut milk used to be a common ingredient.
+Today, coconut milk is more expensive so small Thai hawkers don’t add it.

-In its place the cheaper carnation milk is added instead for that slight sweet and creamy texture.
+In its place, the cheaper carnation milk is added instead for that slightly sweet and creamy texture.

-Most popular seafood restaurants will use coconut milk because they sell their tom yum gung at a higher price for around 150THB.
+Most popular seafood restaurants continue using coconut milk because they sell their tom yum gung at a higher price.
+Around 250THB inside a sit-in seafood restaurant with air conditioning.
+Which is not all that expensive with generous portion.

-If you order tom yum gung at a Thai hawker stand you’ll most likely be getting the carnation milk version, which is still tasty.
+If you order tom yum gung at a Thai hawker stand you’ll most likely get the carnation milk version, which is still tasty.

 4. PAD THAI GUNG -(ผัดไทยกุ้งสด) FRIED THAI NOODLES WITH FRESH SHRIMP